Sometimes it is hard to find a trainer who is the right fit for you and your dog.

 Yes!
 When my students are at a stage where they can incorporate their training around other dogs I run small group workshops.

-These workshops are typically once a month and I match the dogs in the group for whatever stage they are at in their training.
+I match the dogs in the group for whatever stage they are at in their training.

 If you feel I am the right fit for you and your dog, and you’d like to book a taster session then click the button below for more information!